Post-graduation work permit

 • For medical professions and jobs related to working with children, a medical exam must be done by an IRCC authorized panel physician within the last 12 months.

 • You may need to submit your biometrics (fingerprints).
-Check the IRCC website whether you need to.
+Check the IRCC website if you need to.
 The biometrics fee is $85 CAD.
+If you completed biometrics for temporary residence before, they are valid for 10 years.

 • The PGWP processing fee is $255 CAD.